Fixing Font Padding in Compose Text

 Compose 1.6.0 alpha01 is the first compose version with

 includeFontPadding being false by default.
 This change is coming to stable at the end of 1.6.0 dev cycle, when we release the stable version.

 You can switch the value using

 PlatformTextStyle compatibility API (which allows you to disable

-includeFontPadding) will remain available in future releases, we aim to change the default behavior to being off by default soon.
+includeFontPadding) will remain available in future releases.
 You can start using it to test your screens and make all necessary adjustments if they are required.

 Additionally we’ve added the